 To, achieve continuous improvement, it is important to track metrics or KPIs.
 Kanban boards provide enough data on this aspect.
 Such as how many work items are delivering in 1 sprint; how many works in progress items are we able to handle without impacting velocity and what could be ways to improve the capacity.

 A Kanban is like a flash card carrying all the information about the status of your work and the work required to be done on the product at each stage of the software development cycle.
-In simple terms, it classifies your work in three categories, TO DO -> WORK IN PROGRESS -> DONE.
+In simple terms, it classifies your work into three categories, TO DO -> WORK IN PROGRESS -> DONE.

 The advantage of using Kanban is

-Kanban works on three principles
+Kanban works on three principles:

 In Kanban, with online document features you can do things like: